If I asked you to name an organ in your body, what would be the first one to pop into your head?

 You might be asking, what’s the big deal with glucose?

-So in times where we have a lack of glucose in our systems, for example between meals or during periods of exercise, it’s a jolly good thing we’ve got our livers to convert some of their stores for us!
+So in times when we have a lack of glucose in our systems, for example, between meals or during periods of exercise, it’s a jolly good thing we’ve got our livers to convert some of their stores for us!

 Without a healthy, functioning liver filtering our blood, we could also develop a brain condition called hepatic encephalopathy, which is where toxins in the bloodstream enter the brain.

-This condition can cause a number of unpleasant symptoms such as seizures, slurred speech, confusion and forgetfulness, and possibly even coma.
+This condition can cause a number of unpleasant symptoms, such as seizures, slurred speech, confusion, forgetfulness, and possibly even coma.

 You may be surprised to learn that without the liver, that painkiller you just popped for that blistering headache would have no effect.